r4d6/Citadel-Wiki/citadel-wiki/main/guides/chem_recipies.md

 # GROUND REAGENTS

+These reagents are made from grinding solid sheets of materials in the grinder.

 |Name | Reagents | Reaction vars | Description | Chem properties |
 |---|---|---|-----------|---|
 |<a href="#Plasma"><h5 id="Plasma">![#8228A0](https://placehold.it/15/8228A0/000000?text=+)Plasma</h5></a> pH: 4 | N/A |  | Plasma in its liquid form. | <ul><li>Metabolism_rate: 0.2u/s</li>   </ul>|